-13 Given that postsecondary education data began in 2008, the data is skewed towards younger people.
+Given that postsecondary education data is available for students enrolled after 2008, the data are skewed towards younger people.
 The increased percentage in education by completers could suggest that completers are younger as opposed to more educated.
 We do not believe this is the case as the average age for both the enrolled and the completed treatment groups is 33.8 and the treatment groups should be similarly impacted by missing educational data.